 Many single storey extensions are allowed without planning permission because they fall under permitted development rules.

-It extends no more than 4 metres from a detached home
+- ✓ Extends no more than 4 metres from a detached home

-The total height does not exceed 4 metres
+- ✓ Total height does not exceed 4 metres

-The extension uses materials similar to the original property
+- ✓ Uses materials similar to the original property

-It does not cover more than 50% of the land around the existing house
+- ✓ Does not cover more than 50% of the land around the existing house

-Not an extension in front of the house
+- ✗ Not an extension in front of the house

 Rear Extensions in Liverpool

-In many cases, single storey rear extensions fall under permitted development, but larger designs or those in conservation areas may still require planning permission.
+In many cases, single storey rear extensions fall under permitted development — but larger designs or those in conservation areas may still require planning permission.

 Front House Extensions and Side Extensions